fweiss/jetta-can/CLUSTER.md

 Frames that are emitted from the cluster

 ### 320 instrument cluster
+20 ms
 typical
 1A 01 FF FF FF CX FF A9
+12 01 FF FF FF CX FF BF
 where X varies
 also change after the speedometer resets

 ### 621 instrument cluster
+100 ms
 typical
-00 EF 5 FF 90 32 0 0
+00 EF 05 FF 90 32 00 00
 00 00 80 FF 90 7F 17 00
+00 00 80 FF 90 7F 1C 00
+byte[6] seems to increment, but jumps arround every few seconds

 ### 62D
+1000 ms
 typical
 D0 47 15 80 1F 00 29 80
 FE 4F 00 80 8D 00 FE BF
+FE 4F 00 80 21 00 FE BF
-about one per second, but seems to com e in bursts some of the values change
+about one per second, but seems to come in bursts? some of the values change byte[4] seems to increment slowly

 ### 727 instrument cluster
 200 ms